spencerhhubert/haskell-sql-toy/README.md

 in one terminal, `./run_scotty.sh example.json` and another `./run_svelte.sh`

-(preferably these would be in a docker compose but it being troublesome)
+(preferably these would be in a docker compose but its being troublesome)

 go to `https://localhost:3500`